 I set it on low for the longest program, 10 hours.
 Once that cycle is completed, my cooker automatically turns itself to “warm” so the broth won’t get cold.

 Typically, I start crockpot cooking in the evening and let it run for a total of 10 hours.
 The next morning I’ll set another cycle.
 Then, in the evening I’ll start the final cycle.
 The morning after I’ll turn the crockpot off completely to give the broth a chance to cool before I start transferring into containers.

 As described in my vegetable broth post, I like to use freezer-safe plastic quart containers for storage.
 Note: Before storing I strain the broth using cheesecloth to filter out particulate matter.
 I’ve been considering using this for my vegetable broth because it really does yield a much clearer broth.

-I only fill my containers halfway before freezing.
+I only fill my containers halfway before freezing initially.
 This helps prevent problems due to the expansion of the liquid.

 Every time I see this I think of the healing power for my joints!

 You can sip this broth as is, but it also makes a fantastic base for other soups, like Low Carb Chicken "Noodle" soup.
 And did you know?
 You can also use it to make soup with stinging nettle!
 So many possibilities!

 - 2-3 bay leaves